shanshs/Team-Pigeon/docs/status.md

 ```

 ## Evaluation

+**Reward Function**
+$$
+R(s)=\left\{
+	\begin{aligned}
+	100 &\ (\text{Agent reaches water safely})\\
+	1 &\ (\text{+1 For every millisecond the agent is alive})\\
+	-25 &\ (\text{Damage from obstacle, without dying})\\
+	\end{aligned}
+	\right.
+$$
 	Insert graphs and stuff here

 ## Remaining Goals and Challenges
 - **Randomness**

   Right now, the obsidian obstacles inside the tunnel is hardcoded.
 The locations of the obstacles stay the same for each episode.
-In the future, we may generate random location of the obstacles for each episode.
+In the future, we may try to run our agent on randomly generated obstacles for each episode.

 - **Reward and Penalty**

-  We still need to find out the way of rewarding the agent.
+  We still need to find the best way to reward or punish the agent so that it learns most optimally.
 For now, we have three plans: +1 reward for staying alive in the tunnel, +100 reward for landing in the pool and -100 reward  for dying, -1 reward for touching obsidian obstacles.
 For the future, we need to find out the most reasonable reward for the agents’s performance.

 - **Map Complexity**